 - ELISA kits are useful for rapid diagnosis, which is desirable because antiviral therapy is available.

-- Definitive diagnosis can be established by detecting viral antigen in infected cells using a defined antiserum and the immunofluorescence test.
+- Definitive diagnosis can be established by detecting viral antigens in infected cells using a defined antiserum and the immunofluorescence test.

 - Detection of RSV is strong evidence that the virus is involved in a current illness because it is almost never found in healthy people.

 - Serum antibodies can be assayed in a variety of ways- immunofluorescence, ELISA, and neutralization tests are all used.

 - Measurements of serum antibodies are important for epidemiologic studies but play only a small role in clinical decision-making.

 Detection of the genome of RSV in respiratory secretions using PCR.

 - Analysis of genetic variation in outbreaks.

 Protect your child from RSV

 - Avoid close contact with sick people.